 Mr Chapman has a Bachelor of Laws and a Bachelor of Commerce from the University of New South Wales and has completed the Harvard Business School AMP program.

-Dr Fadhlullah Suhaimi bin Adbul Malek was appointed as the Chairman of the Malaysian Communications and Multimedia Commission (MCMC), effective 10 June 2020.
+YBrs Dr Fadhlullah Suhaimi bin Abdul Malek was appointed as the Chairman of the Malaysian Communications and Multimedia Commission on 10 June 2020, for a period of two (2) years.

-Dr Fadhlullah is a founding member of the Communications and Multimedia Content Forum (CMCF) and the Malaysia Internet Exchange (MyIX).
-In 2010, he moved to the Prime Minster’s Office’s Performance Management and Delivery Unit (PERMANDU) and served as its Director for National Key Economic Areas (NKEA) on Communication Content and Infrastructure, Agriculture and Rural Development.
+Dr Fadhlullah was a founding member of the Communications and Multimedia Content Forum of Malaysia (CMCF) and Malaysia Internet Exchange (MyIX).
+In 2010, he was Director of National Key Economic Areas for Communications, Content & Infrastructure in the Performance and Management Delivery Unit (PEMANDU) of the Prime Minister’s Department; Agriculture and Business Services; and Government Transformation Programme for Rural Development.

-A medical doctor by training, Dr Fadhlullah received his medical degree from the National University of Malaysia in 1988.
-He graduated with a Masters of Medicine in Public Health from the National University of Singapore in 1992, and an MA in Health Management Planning and Policy with distinction from the University of Leeds in 1996.
+A medical doctor by training, Dr Fadhlullah graduated from the Universiti Kebangsaan Malaysia (UKM) in 1988.
+He holds a Master of Medicine in Public Health from the National University of Singapore and a Master of Arts in Health Management Planning and Policy with distinction from the University of Leeds, the United Kingdom.
+Dr Fadhlullah had also attended senior management training at the Institut Européen d’Administration des Affaires (INSEAD) and the University of Strathclyde.
+He is also an alumnus of the Malay College Kuala Kangsar (MCKK).

-As Director General of Spectrum Management and Standardisation of Post and ICT, Ministry of ICT of Indonesia, Dr Ir.
-Ismail leads the directorate general with approximately 1500 civil servants throughout Indonesia to fulfill an effective, efficient, dynamic and optimal frequency spectrum management, as well as encouraging the use of innovative technology that meets technical requirements.
-Currently, He is focusing on how government could be a booster for ecosystem, particularly being a facilitator.
+As Director General of Spectrum Management and Standardisation of Post and ICT, Ministry of ICT of Indonesia, Dr Ismail leads the directorate general to fulfill an effective, efficient, dynamic and optimal frequency spectrum management, as well as encouraging the use of innovative technology that meets technical requirements.
+Currently, He is focusing on how government could drive the ICT ecosystem thus Indonesia could harness the full potentials through digital transformation, digital economy, and industry 4.0.

-Dr Ismail has been with The Government of Republic of Indonesia for 25 years.
-Prior to his current role, he was one of the initiator of Palapa Ring, a pivotal project to connect all provinces and capital districts with high capacity national backbone.
+Dr Ismail has been with The Government of Republic of Indonesia for 27 years.
+Prior to his current role, he was one of the initiators of Palapa Ring, a pivotal project to connect all provinces and capital districts with high capacity national backbone.

-Mr Yunus joined MCMC in May 2000 and has held various positions during this time.
-He has over 31 years of experience beginning as a Research Fellow doing research in the field of RF and microwave, to work experience with a local telco involving in mobile and fixed broadband networks.
+Ali Hanafiah joined MCMC back in May 2000 and has held various positions in the Commission since then.
+He brings with him 31 years of work experience beginning as a Research Fellow in the field of RF and microwave, to working for a Malaysian telco on mobile and fixed broadband networks.

 Dr Peter Lovelock is Director and co-Founder of the Technology Research Project Corporate (TRPC), an IT, new media and telecommunication-based think-tank with offices in Singapore, Hong Kong, China, and Australia.
 He brings more than 25 years’ experience in telecoms, technology and media to these undertakings, including regulatory assessments, implementation and execution projects, and due diligence and market entry strategic guidance projects throughout Asia.